 9. Limp Mode

 When the vehicle faces a major malfunction, it will go into limp mode.
-During this limp mode, any system that isn’t vital will be shut down to ensure the vehicle remains protected.
+While in limp mode, any system that isn’t vital will be shut down to ensure the vehicle remains protected.

-In most cases, the limp mode will shut down the AdvanceTrac system temporarily, which can also cause the warning light to come on.
-With this condition, it’s unlikely that the AdvanceTrac system is to blame and it will be re-engaged once you determine what’s causing the failure.
+In most cases, limp mode will shut down the AdvanceTrac system temporarily, which can also cause the warning light to come on.
+With this condition, it’s unlikely that the AdvanceTrac system is to blame, and it will be re-engaged once you determine what’s causing the failure.

 Service AdvanceTrac Warning Light Fixes

 Once you see any warning light on the dashboard, it’s imperative to see what’s going on by using your OBD-II code scanner.
 Not every scanner is capable of reading these messages, so you will need a higher-end model to move on.
 However, these devices are a must-have if you want to do your own work.